blaw023/Chat-Prototype/README.md

 Note: If you change the port in the backend, update `frontend/src/components/chat/index.js` line 6 with the new port as well.

 Note: If you change the default frontend port, update `app/main.go` line 17 with the new port as well.

+Note: I didn't create a docker config for this app.
+Therefore, the easiest way to get the backend and frontend running simultaneously is opening two different terminals and running the specified commands.